orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

           FULLTEXT ENGINE LUCENE</code>
 </pre>

+When multiple properties should be indexed, a single multi-field index should be preferred.
+A single multi-field index needs less resources, such as file handlers.
+Moreover, it is easy to write better Lucene queries.
 The default analyzer used by OrientDB when a Lucene index is created id the [StandardAnalyzer](https://lucene.apache.org/core/6_3_0/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html).

 ### Analyzer